 - 2.8.1.1 This section covers the risk arising from the underwriting of non-life insurance and is associated with both the perils covered and the processes followed in the conduct of business. - 2.8.1.2 Non-life underwriting risk also includes the risk resulting from uncertainty included in assumptions about exercise of policyholder options like renewal or termination options. - 2.8.1.3 The non-life underwriting risk scenarios take account of the uncertainty in the results of undertakings related to existing insurance and reinsurance obligations as well as to the new business expected to be written over the following 12 months. - 2.8.1.4 The scope of the non-life underwriting risk capital requirement includes all the non-life insurance and reinsurance obligations as defined in paragraph 1.3.2.6 on segmentation. - 2.8.1.5 The calculations of capital requirements in the non-life underwriting risk scenarios are based on specified scenarios.
-General guidance about the interpretation of the scenarios can be found in subsection 1. - 2.8.1.6 The non-life underwriting risk section consists of the following shock scenario categories: - the non-life premium and reserve risk shock scenario; - the non-life lapse risk shock scenario;
+General guidance about the interpretation of the scenarios can be found in subsection 2. - 2.8.1.6 The non-life underwriting risk section consists of the following shock scenario categories: - the non-life premium and reserve risk shock scenario; - the non-life lapse risk shock scenario; - the non-life catastrophe risk shock scenarios.

-- 2.8.2.1 The non-life underwriting risk capital requirement is calculated using the input from two stresses that aim to establish the exposure of the participating insurer to premium & reserve and lapse risk. - 2.8.2.2 The shock scenarios provide the following information: - NLpr is the capital requirement for premium and reserve risk;

-• NLlapse is the capital requirement for lapse risk;
+- 2.8.2.1 The non-life underwriting risk capital requirement is calculated using the input from three stresses that aim to establish the exposure of the participating insurer to premium & reserve, lapse and catastrophe risk. - 2.8.2.2 The shock scenarios provide the following information: - NLpr is the capital requirement for premium and reserve risk; - NLlapse is the capital requirement for lapse risk; - $NL{CAT}$ is the capital requirement for catastrophe risk;

-2.8.3.1 The capital requirement relating to non-life underwriting risk is calculated by combining the capital requirements listed in 2.8.2.2 using a correlation matrix as follows:
+2.8.3.1 The capital requirement relating to non-life underwriting risk is calculated by combining the capital requirements listed in 2.8.2.2 using a correlation matrix as follows for each confidence level specified in 2.2.1.2: